joeynmt/joeynmt/README.md

 ## Documentation & Tutorials

-We also updated the [documentation](https://joeynmt.readthedocs.io) thoroughly for JoeyNMT 2.0!
+We also updated the [documentation](https://joeynmt.readthedocs.io) thoroughly for Joey NMT 2.0!

 For details, follow the tutorials in [notebooks](notebooks) dir.
 - [quick-start-with-joeynmt2.0]() (will be released in June 2022)